 In this post, I’ll be talking about build process of my latest and greatest MIDI controller; Tannin 2.
-It took me almost 5 months to actually finish it since there were so many architectural changes in it that I basically started from scratch.
+It took me almost 5 months to actually finish it since there were so many architectural changes in it that I had basically started from scratch.

 Tannin 2 design is, naturally, very similar to the original Tannin controller (incidentally, I never actually wrote a post about that one since it was finished some months ago before I started this blog).
 Since Tannin 1 is first Shantea Controls controller ever built, it has a special meaning for me - not so much as a physical product since it’s disassembled (I used some of its parts for Tannin 2) - but more as an idea.
 I had to make sure that Tannin 2 would be a worthy successor.
 For the reference, here’s the rendering of original Tannin controller: